Beauty and the Beast (1991 film): Work-in-progress and original theatrical run

-Re-issues
+Reissues

-The film was restored and remastered for its New Year's Day, 2002 re-release in IMAX theatres in a special-edition edit, including a new musical sequence.
+The film was restored and remastered for its New Year's Day, 2002 re-release in IMAX theaters in a special-edition edit, including a new musical sequence.
+Although Disney's anthology film Fantasia 2000 was the first feature-length animated film to be released in IMAX, Beauty and the Beast was the first narrative film to receive a major IMAX release.
 For this version of the film, much of the animation was cleaned up, a new sequence set to the deleted song "Human Again" was inserted into the film's second act, and a new digital master from the original CAPS production files was used to make the high-resolution IMAX film negative.

-A sing along edition of the film, hosted by Jordin Sparks, was released in select theaters on September 29 and October 2, 2010.
-Prior to the showing of the film, Sparks showed an exclusive behind-the-scenes look at the newly restored film and the making of her new Beauty and the Beast music video.
-There was also commentary from producer Don Hahn, interviews with the cast and an inside look at how the animation was created.
+A sing-along edition, hosted by Jordin Sparks, was released in select theaters on September 29 and October 2, 2010.
+Prior to the showing, Sparks showed an exclusive behind-the-scenes look at the newly restored film and the making of her new Beauty and the Beast music video.
+There was also commentary from producer Hahn, interviews with the cast and an inside look at how the animation was created.

-A Disney Digital 3D version of the film, the second of a traditionally animated film, was originally scheduled to be released in US theatres on February 12, 2010, but the project was postponed, first to 2011 and then to 2012.
-On August 25, 2011, Disney announced that the 3D version of the film would make its American debut at Hollywood's El Capitan Theatre from September 2–15, 2011.
+A Disney Digital 3-D version, the second of a traditionally animated film, was originally scheduled to be released in US theatres on February 12, 2010, but the project was postponed, first to 2011 and then to 2012.
+On August 25, 2011, Disney announced that the 3D version would make its American debut at Hollywood's El Capitan Theatre from September 2–15, 2011.
 Disney spent less than $10 million on the 3D conversion.
 After the successful 3D re-release of The Lion King, Disney announced a wide 3D re-release of Beauty and the Beast in North America beginning January 13, 2012.

+To celebrate Disney's 100th anniversary, Beauty and the Beast was re-released in selected Cinemark theaters from August 18 to 31, 2023, across the United Kingdom from September 22 to 28, and in Helios theaters across Poland on October 7.